c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 **For Abacus, Compute Canada Users only**

-All of the software and scripts used by GenPipes are already installed on several Compute Canada servers including Guillimin, Mammouth, Cedar and Graham, and will soon be installed on Beluga.
+All of the software and scripts used by GenPipes are already installed on several Compute Canada servers including Beluga, Cedar and others.
 To access the tools, you will need to add the tool path to your bash_profile.
 The bash profile is a hidden file in your home directory that sets up your environment every time you log in.
 You can also use your bashrc file.

 Genomes and modules used by the pipelines are already installed on a CVMFS partition mounted on all those clusters in /cvmfs/soft.mugqic/CentOS6